Fermi's golden rule for heating in strongly driven Floquet systems: Suppression of heating at strong drives

-\lsec{Suppression of heating at strong drives} To uncover further nontrivial aspects of strong drives, we systematically study how the heating rate depends on the driving amplitude $h_x$.
-For this, we simulate the unitary evolution for $h_x=0.25\times{j}$ ($j=1,2,\dots,25$) with $\omega=16$ being fixed.
-To obtain the heating rate from exact simulations, we initialize the system at $\epsilon_0=-0.5-0.05h_x$ and extract the slope of the energy density $\epsilon_k$ when it reaches a fixed value $\epsilon_k=-0.48$ from the linear least-squares fit (see Supplemental Material for detail~\cite{sm}).
-The heating rates thus extracted from dynamics are shown in Fig.~\ref{fig:heating_rate} together with the FGR heating rates.
+To uncover further nontrivial aspects of strong drives, we systematically study how the heating rate depends on the driving amplitude $h_x$.
+With $\omega=16$ fixed, we simulate the unitary evolution for various $h_x$ and extract the heating rates at an energy density $\epsilon_k=-0.48$ as the slope $d\epsilon/dt$ obtained by the linear least-squares fit (see Appendix~\ref{app:least-square} for detail).
+This energy density is chosen to minimize finite size effects for unitary evolution simulations, which are especially strong near the saturation energy as seen in Fig.~\ref{fig:dynamics} for $k\gtrsim10^3$.
+The heating rates thus extracted from dynamics and from FGRs are shown in Fig.~\ref{fig:heating_rate}.
 Interestingly, the rate does not monotonically increase with $h_x$ but becomes maximum at $h_x\approx3$ then decreases for further larger $h_x$.
-This nonmonotonic behavior implies the Floquet prethermalization (see also Supplemental Material~\cite{sm}) and is consistent with earlier results in similar models~\cite{Haldar2018,Haldar2021}.
+This nonmonotonic behavior implies the Floquet prethermalization (see also Appendix~\ref{app:least-square}) and is consistent with earlier results in similar models~\cite{Das2010,Haldar2018}.